 On the eastern side of Iceland, beyond where most tourists travel, you will find Stokksnes — a remarkable headland of black sand dunes by the sea.
 Vestrahorn, a dramatic and iconic mountain range, overlooks the dunes.
 I visited Stokksnes multiple times during a winter trip to Iceland and was blown away by its beauty and endless photographic opportunities.

-If Stokksnes is on your Iceland photography wish list, here is how to get there, where to stay, and what to bring in your photography kit.
+If Stokksnes is on your Iceland photography wish list, here is how to get there, where to stay, and what to bring in your camera bag.

 Getting to Stokksnes

-Due to its geographical isolation from the rest of the country, visiting Stokksnes requires planning and at least one overnight stay if you intend to make the most of it (which you should!).
-By car, it’s a three-and-a-half-hour drive from Vik and a nearly six-hour drive from Reykjavik.
+Due to its geographical isolation from the rest of the country, visiting Stokksnes requires planning and at least one overnight stay if you intend to make the most of it.
+By car, it’s three-and-a-half-hours from Vik, and nearly six hours from Reykjavik.
+In other words, not the kind of place you can see on a quick day trip.
+But if you're planning a journey around the country, or have time to drive out and there and back, it's worth spending at least one night.

 Where to stay nearby

 Because Stokksnes is in a less developed region of Iceland, there are fewer accommodations to choose from.
-However, there are two fantastic places to stay overnight nearby, both reasonably priced, and within a short 20-minute drive.
+There are however three fantastic places to stay within a short 20-minute drive.

 Hrafnavellir Guest House